 When Jeff and Katie returned to Albuquerque (his hometown) in 2007, they initially pursued other ventures.
 Eventually the lure of the restaurant world at which they had succeeded at the highest level pulled them back.
-In July, 2013, they partnered with über executive chef John Haas in launching M’Tucci’s Kitchina, the progenitor of a restaurant family quickly becoming dynastic.
-Some seventeen months later, the triumvirate opened M’Tucci’s Italian Market & Pizzeria 150 feet south of the mother ship in the Montaño shopping center.
-In July, 2015, they introduced M’tucci’s Cocina Grill, a Nuevo Latino concept and catering operation, in Albuquerque’s National Hispanic Cultural Center.
-Shortly after the dawning of 2017 M’Tucci’s Moderno debuted in Rio Rancho.
+In July, 2013, they partnered with über executive chef John Haas in launching M’tucci’s Kitchina, the progenitor of a restaurant family quickly becoming dynastic.
+Some seventeen months later, the triumvirate opened M’tucci’s Italian Market & Pizzeria 150 feet south of the mother ship in the Montaño shopping center.
+In July, 2015, they introduced M’tucci’s Cocina Grill (since closed), a Nuevo Latino concept and catering operation, in Albuquerque’s National Hispanic Cultural Center.
+Shortly after the dawning of 2017 M’tucci’s Moderno debuted in Rio Rancho.

 One of the keys to expanding their Duke City area restaurant empire has been the recognition, cultivation and flourishing of a very talented and inventive staff, six of whom have become partners.
 You get the feeling that Jeff and Katie don’t hold their young chefs back, that they allow them to be inventive and to stretch their creative bounds.
 The result is modern, contemporary restaurants which offer playful takes on classic dishes as well as a hint of local flavor.
 Chef Haas’s interpretation of traditional dishes often involves their deconstruction, refinement and reinvention.
 You’ll still recognize the traditional dishes you’ve enjoyed for years, but they might not be exactly as you remember them.
 They’re better!